-For the first time you have some control over which subjects you study.
-It is important that you make the right choices.
+You have some control over which subjects you study so it is important that you make the right choices.

 Frequently Asked Questions:

 Why have I got this study guide?

 This guide helps you plan your next two years at Ulverston Victoria High School, for some of you these will be your final two years.
 Most of you will go on to Further Education, some of you will get a job, but whatever you do you will find your career will involve further training.